 In the future, Valerie would love a larger platform to speak to people about travel (a television or digital series is her dream) and someday she’d like to own a travel planning company.
 She’d also like to start a scholarship fund to help area youth pursue their dreams, too.

 Valerie’s hobbies include photography, hiking, camping, spending time with family and friends, and visiting National Parks, of which she has visited about 120.
 She is also a travel writer—theroadlotstraveled.com chronicles her journeys and she wrote a guidebook to Caribbean ports called “Sea More: Caribbean.”

 There are many reasons Valerie loves living in Venango County.
 She loves the quiet, being away from crowds and traffic, and being surrounded by nature—much different than when she lived in Washington, DC.
 She also likes that there is always something to do when she’s had enough quiet, like grab a beer at Trails to Ales or see friends in a show at the Barrow Civic Theatre.

 Valerie does not technically work in Venango County; she works onboard Holland America Line ships for 3-5 months at a time.
 During her contact she works every single day, so to make up for the lack of weekends and days off, she then has 1 or 2 months off in-between contracts.
 This gives her months at a time to explore and enjoy this area.

 We wish Valerie the best of luck as she heads back to work, and we look forward to seeing her again when she’s back in the area!

-These articles were published in the Future Leaders & Entrepreneurs Exchange’s (FLEX) May 2019 edition of the FLEX Your Ideas (FYI) Newsletter.
+These articles were published in the Future Leaders & Entrepreneurs Exchange’s (FLEX) December 2019 edition of the FLEX Your Ideas (FYI) Newsletter.